Absolute privacy is dead.

 If you use any of the sites mentioned above, all of them have their own apps for your phone.
 If you need to buy something on Amazon or search for something on Google, use the site's respective app.
 Generally speaking, any activity in those apps stays in those apps.

 My personal exception to this rule is Facebook.
-The Facebook app has been notorious for not respecting privacy settings, like when you turn off Location Services for the app.
+The Facebook app is notorious for not respecting privacy settings, like when you turn off Location Services for the app.
 Twitter is better, but still aggressive.

 For these sites, I use a separate browser: I installed Brave, a browser that, like Firefox, also helps protect your privacy.
 The only two sites that I use in Brave?